|Nutrition Facts (per serving)|

 Fry the bacon in a large skillet until crisp.

 Pop open the container of refrigerated biscuits.
-Poke a hole in the center using your finger and gently stretch to form a ring.
-Make the holes slightly larger than seems necessary because the hole will puff up and close slightly as the donuts fry.
+For each biscuit, poke a hole in the center using your finger and gently stretch to form a ring.
+Make the holes slightly larger than what seems necessary, because the hole will puff up and close slightly as the doughnuts fry.

-Heat the oil to 375 F in a large cast-iron skillet, heavy-bottomed, deep pan, or electric skillet.
-Fry the donuts in batches for 2 to 3 minutes per side until golden brown.
+In a large cast-iron skillet, heavy-bottomed, deep pan, or electric skillet, add enough oil to fry the doughnuts.
+Heat the oil to 375 F, and fry the doughnuts in batches for 2 to 3 minutes per side until golden brown.

-In a medium bowl, whisk together the powdered sugar, maple syrup, and half of the milk.
-Add more milk as needed to achieve a glaze consistency.
+In a medium bowl, whisk together the confectioners' sugar, maple syrup, and 1 tablespoon of the milk.
+Add the other tablespoon or more milk as needed to achieve a glaze consistency.

 Dip each donut in the glaze and place on a wire rack.

-Immediately sprinkle with the crisped and crumbled bacon so the bacon sticks to the glaze.
+Immediately sprinkle each doughnut with the crisped and crumbled bacon so the bacon sticks to the glaze.

 It is important to fry doughnuts in oil at the proper temperature.
 When the oil is at 375 F, it will cook the doughnuts without burning but also keeps them from absorbing too much oil, which can make them oily and dense.
 You can check the temperature of the oil using a candy thermometer or by using an electric skillet.